-GADI MAYMAN, VICE-CHAIR
+GADI MAYMAN

-Date of Initial Appointment to OCGC Board: February 2009 Current Term Expires: January 2017
+Vice-Chair, OCGC Board of Directors Date of Initial Appointment to OCGC Board of Directors: February 2009 End of Current Term: January 2017

 As CEO of the Ontario Financing Authority (OFA), Gadi Mayman is responsible for the Province's borrowing and debt management strategy, corporate and electricity finance projects, and its banking and capital markets relationships.
 He is also CEO and Vice-Chair of the Ontario Electricity Finance Corporation (OEFC).